 As we prepare for the Fall Festivals, it is good to search our hearts, to do what is called in Judaism חשבון נפש the auditing of the soul.

 One of the most heart-searching prayer in the Siddur is the Al-Chet.

-As an aid to the auditing of the soul, along with the above midrash, Aish,com provides a very good exploration of the Al Chet prayer that we use as group in our little fellowship in Oregon.
+As an aid to the auditing of the soul, along with the above midrash, Aish.com provides a very good exploration of the Al Chet prayer that we use as a group in our little fellowship in Oregon.

 Apply it to your own situation.